AndriyAtWork25/AndriyAtWork25/README.md

 <h1 align="center">Welcome, i am Andriy, an aspiring Junior Backend Developer based in Germany💻</h1>

-💻 I’m a self-taught Junior Backend Developer based in Germany, with a strong passion for building scalable web applications and growing into a Fullstack Engineer.
+💻 I’m a Junior Backend Developer based in Germany, with a strong passion for building scalable web applications and growing into a Fullstack Engineer.
 📍 I have permanent residency (PR) and a valid work permit in Germany.
 Planning to relocate to Hamburg.
 🛠️ Actively building projects, improving my skills, and looking for my first role in the tech industry.